-Designed to appeal to the booklover, the Macmillan Collector's Library is a series of beautifully bound gift editions of much loved classic titles.
-Bound in real cloth, printed on high quality paper, and featuring ribbon markers and gilt edges, Macmillan Collector's Library are books to love and treasure.
+Designed to appeal to the booklover, the Macmillan Collector's Library is a series of beautiful gift editions of much loved classic titles.
+Macmillan Collector's Library are books to love and treasure.

 Escape the coming winter with these far-flung adventures set in distant lands.

 Want to hear more about Pan Macmillan?
 Sign up for great extra content and free extracts.